 - set is a scalar character object with intent in.
 It has the same kind value as string and holds a set of separator characters. - tokens is of type character and of the same kind as string.
 It has intent out.
 It is an allocatable array of rank one and deferred length.
-It is allocated to have character length equal to the length of the longest token, lower bound one, and upper bound the number of tokens in string.
+It is allocated by tokenize to have character length equal to the length of the longest token, lower bound one, and upper bound the number of tokens in string.
 It is assigned with the values of the tokens, in order. - separator is an optional argument of type character and of the same kind as string.
 It has intent out.
 It is an allocatable array of rank one and deferred length.
 It is allocated by tokenize to have character length one, lower bound one, and upper bound the number of separators in string.
 It is assigned with the values of the separators, in order.

-string is a scalar character object with intent in.

-- set is a scalar character object with intent in.
+- call tokenize (string, set, first, last) finds the starts and ends of all the tokens in a string. - string is a scalar character object with intent in. - set is a scalar character object with intent in.
 It has the same kind value as string and holds a set of separator characters. - first is an allocatable integer array of rank one and intent out.
 It is allocated by tokenize to have lower bound one and upper bound the number of tokens in string.
 It is assigned with the starting positions of the tokens, in order.
-A token of zero length is taken as starting immediately after the token that precedes it or at position 1 if at the start of string.

-last is an allocatable integer array of rank one and intent out.
+A token of zero length is taken as starting immediately after the token that precedes it or at position 1 if at the start of string. - last is an allocatable integer array of rank one and intent out.
 It is allocated by tokenize to have lower bound one and upper bound the number of tokens in string.
 It is assigned with the finishing positions of the tokens, in order.
 A token of zero length is taken as finishing immediately before its starting position.